grahamjh99/VisionDrive/project-feedback.md

 Many instructors have found the use of a *daily stand* method useful for holding students publicly accountable to incremental progress on projects during the week leading up to a deadline.
 This is a good chance to briefly discuss student progress, next steps, and blockers.

-Instructors may optionally choose to conduct these check-ins individually during office hours.
+Instructors may alternatively choose to conduct these check-ins individually during office hours.

 #### After Project Submission